The standard SOS Petition can be used for many requests. Here are the most common:

 - Eligibility to study abroad

-Completed petitions are due to the Registrar's Office by 10:00am on the Tuesday before the Thursday SOS meeting.
+Completed petitions are due to your undergraduate associate dean by 4:45pm on the Monday before the Thursday SOS meeting.
 The SOS meeting schedule is posted every semester to the Dean of Students' website.
 Decisions made by the SOS committee will be emailed to your Lehigh account with the title, "Important Academic Concern", two to three business days following an SOS meeting.